-Curt Fraser enters his first season as assistant coach for the Dallas Stars.
-Fraser, 54, has spent the last four seasons as head coach of the Grand Rapids Griffins, the AHL affiliate of the Detroit Red Wings.
-While in Grand Rapids, he compiled a 146-130-40 record and is that franchise’s career coaching leader in regular season wins (146) and games behind the bench (316).
+Curt Fraser enters his second season as assistant coach for the Dallas Stars.
+Fraser, 55, has spent four seasons as head coach of the Grand Rapids Griffins, the AHL affiliate of the Detroit Red Wings.
+While in Grand Rapids, he compiled a 146-130-40 record and is that franchise’s career coaching leader in regular season wins (146) and games behind the bench (316) from 2008-12.

-A native of Cincinnati, Fraser brings over two decades of coaching experience to the Stars, including as the first head coach in the history of the Atlanta Thrashers.
+Fraser brings over two decades of coaching experience to the Stars, including as the first head coach in the history of the Atlanta Thrashers.
 He has also worked for the Milwaukee Admirals, Syracuse Crunch, Orlando Solar Bears, New York Islanders and St. Louis Blues.
 He also served as head coach of the Belarus national team for two seasons (2006-08), leading the squad at the 2008 IIHF World Championships and helping them qualify for the 2010 Winter Olympics.
 In all, Fraser has coached over 1,000 games at various levels, including 279 NHL contests with the Atlanta Thrashers.

 Vancouver’s 22nd overall selection in the 1978 NHL Entry Draft, Fraser played 12 years in the National Hockey League with the Vancouver Canucks, Chicago Blackhawks and Minnesota North Stars.
 In 704 career NHL games, he amassed 193 goals and 240 assists for 433 points with 1,306 penalty minutes.
 Having grown up with dual citizenship, Fraser played internationally for both Canada (1978 World Junior Championships) and the United States (1987 Canada Cup).

-Fraser and his wife, Rhonda, are the parents of sons Casey, Jesse and Luke, and has been heavily involved with helping raise awareness and funds for diabetes research and educatio after being diagnosed with diabetes in 1983.
+Fraser and his wife, Rhonda, are the parents of sons Casey, Jesse and Luke, and has been heavily involved with helping raise awareness and funds for diabetes research and education after being diagnosed with diabetes in 1983.